Zephyr-D/WebCrawler-Python3/README.md

 ---------------------------------------------------------
 Update Info
 ---------------------------------------------------------

 (* for new upload)

 VERSION     | 1.0*

 DATE        | 2016/3/1

 DOCUMENT    | README, WC_Tieba.py*

 INSTRUCTION | The fresh first README is now standing by!
 WC_Tieba.py is uploaded as the first code, which can enable you to download '.jpg' images from a specific thread (from the first page to the last page).
-WC_Tieba_Info.txt is its advisory document to give a detailed explanation to its usage and .
+WC_Tieba_Info.txt is its advisory document to give a detailed explanation to its information and usage.